Do you want to add muscle and gain power? Look no further than creatine.

 3. Optimum Nutrition Micronized Creatine

 The creatine supplement made by Optimum Nutrition is simple and straightforward powder-form supplement.
 Creatine monohydrate is its only ingredient; it passes laboratory analytical testing with flying colors.
-Its lab-determined creatine content is one hundred percent; no extraneous ingredients or fillers could be detected.

 As with many other powder forms of creatine, Optimum Nutrition has micronized its product, meaning the powder is ground down into a very fine consistency.
 This is good both for absorption reasons and for practicality—it’s easier to mix into a protein shake, and it is also absorbed more readily by your body.